Willie Ludolph

-William Francis Ludolph (January 21, 1900 – April 8, 1952), nicknamed "Wee Willie", was a professional baseball player.
+William Francis Ludolph (January 21, 1900 – April 8, 1952), nicknamed "Wee Willie", was an American professional baseball player.
 He was a right-handed pitcher for one season (1924) with the Detroit Tigers.
 For his career, he recorded no decisions with a 4.76 earned run average, and 1 strikeout in 5 2/3 innings pitched.

 An alumnus of St. Mary's College of California, he was born in San Francisco, California and died in Oakland, California at the age of 52.